Also under Family And Relationship LawFamily And Relationship Law Home

 How do I obtain an Intervention Order?

 A lawyer can provide advice on obtaining an intervention order, but the actual application process is something that needs to be done by the applicant themselves.

-Making An Intervention Order
+Making an Intervention Order

 An Intervention Order first has to be applied for.
-Whether an Intervention Order is made or not will be determined at a later court hearing before the Magistrates’ Court.
+Whether an Intervention Order is made or not will then be determined at a later court hearing before the Magistrates’ Court.